 10. You're sick of using 3, 4, 5 (or more) different marketing and social media services to get your job done

-HubSpot's free CRM also gives the sales team insight into all of a lead's activities on the website, phone calls placed, deals, etc.
+- HubSpot's free CRM also gives the sales team insight into all of a lead's activities on the website, phone calls placed, deals, etc.

 Things that you shouldn't worry about:

 Does inbound marketing work for B2B and B2C?

 What if we don't have anything to say in a blog?

 We bet you do, you just don't know it yet.
-Take some time to understand your goals and will create some ideas on what you could do for blogs and downloadable/premium content used to turn visitors into leads.
+Take some time to understand your marketing and sales goals, then brainstorm some ideas on what you could do for blogs and downloadable/premium content that is used to turn visitors into leads.

-If you're thinking about inbound and would like an honest opinion about it please schedule a consultation with our team.
+If you're thinking about inbound and would like an honest opinion about it please schedule a free consultation with our team.
 We want clients to be successful so honesty about whether inbound is a good fit is important to both you and us!